-Although many of the underlying conditions congenital, actual dilatation of the trachea and symptomatic presentation is only later in adulthood.
+Although many of the underlying conditions are congenital, actual dilatation of the trachea and symptomatic presentation are only later in adulthood.
 Thus the term congenital in the list below refers to the underlying cause, rather than presence of tracheomegaly at birth.

 - cystic fibrosis

 - idiopathic or associated with:

 - Marfan syndrome

 - Cornelia-de Lange syndrome